killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/02-UsersSystem.md

 time when the respective information was last updated.

-This, combined with configurable delays on how log to wait before re-checking the user data will help providing a .
+This, combined with configurable delays on how log to wait before re-checking the user data will help providing a smooth user experience without overloading the OpenXcom forum with sync requests.

 Furthermore, where possible, the portal will make batch requests when requesting details for multiple users.